quangthangisme/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file.<br>
+      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a contact

 1. Deleting a contact while all contacts are being shown

-   1. Prerequisites: List all contacts using the `list` command.
+   1. Prerequisites: List all contacts using the `contact list` command.
 Multiple contacts in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `contact delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `contact delete 0`<br>
       Expected: No contact is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `contact delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data
+### Manual modification of data

+**Tip**: Refer to the [user guide](UserGuide.md) for examples of valid and invalid parameters.

+1. Dealing with missing data files

+   1. Delete the `data` folder, or any json files within it.
+   2. Re-launch the app.<br>
+      Expected: The app starts up with a sample list for each missing file.
+   3. Exit the app via any valid exit command (note: closing the window or terminating the process is not a valid exit command).<br>
+      Expected: The data files are saved in the `data` folder upon execution of any valid command.

-1. Dealing with missing/corrupted data files
+1. Dealing with corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Ensure that sample data files exist in the `data` folder (see previous point).
+   1. Test case 1: Replace the value of any field within any json file with an invalid value, then re-launch the app.<br>
+      Expected: The specific entry is skipped and the rest of the contents are loaded.
+   1. Test case 2: Make major incorrect corruption to any json file, then re-launch the app.<br>
+      Expected: All invalid entries are skipped and the rest of the contents are loaded (if any).